 Leave a comment below re: what your favorite yoga studio does that’s green.
 We encourage comments and votes re: those studios that “green” their space, marketing, mats—let’s use this coming together of fans of various studios to create a give-and-take forum for eco-friendly ideas.

 We not only condone but encourage you to wrangle your supporters, community, aunts, uncles, nephews, distant relatives you haven’t been in touch with for years—anyone with a laptop or PC—to vote once.
 Vote twice, we’ll kill you.

 One final note: don’t worry about ‘winning,” too much—this is meant to be fun, a way to bring our diverse yoga studio communities together, and a way to let new, would-be students and longtime students alike find out easily what studios have the buzz and might be worth checking out.

 Cassandra Michael is a Holistic Trauma and Relationship Coach (MSc).
 Cassandra is hostin…

 We're community-driven.
 We're dedicated to sharing "the mindful life" beyond the core or choir, to all those who don't yet know they give a care.
 We focus on anything that's good for you, good for others, and good for our planet.

 Hey, thanks so much for reading!
-Elephant offers 2 articles/day for free.
-If you want more, grab a subscription for unlimited reads for $3/month.
+Elephant offers 2 articles/week for free.
+If you want more, grab a subscription for unlimited reads.
 And clearly you appreciate mindfulness with a sense of humor and integrity!
 Why not join the Elephant community, become an Elephriend.